Bwamba virus

-Bwamba orthobunyavirus (BWAV) belongs to the genus Orthobunyavirus and the order Bunyavirales RNA viruses.
+Bwamba virus (BWAV) is an RNA virus that belongs to the genus Orthobunyavirus.
 BWAV is present in large parts of Africa, endemic in Mozambique, Tanzania and Uganda.
 It is transmitted to humans through mosquito bites and results in a brief benign generalised infection with headache, skin rash, diarrhea and joint pain and lasts 4–5 days.
 The animal reservoir of the virus includes birds, monkeys and donkeys.

 Virus structure

-Bwamba orthobunyavirus has a negative sense single stranded RNA (ssRNA) genome, and so is classified as a class V virus under the Baltimore classification system.
+Bwamba virus has a negative sense single stranded RNA (ssRNA) genome, and so is classified as a class V virus under the Baltimore classification system.
 The genome is segmented into three pieces, Large (L), Medium (M) and Small (S), which have a combined length of approximately 12,000nt.
 The S RNA encodes a nucleocapsid and non structural proteins, the M RNA encodes envelope glycoproteins and a non structural membrane polypeptide and the L RNA encodes an RNA dependent RNA polymerase.

 The segmented RNAs are surrounded by nucleocapsid proteins that form a Ribonucleoprotein complex, that associates with RNA dependent RNA polymerase.
 The complex is surrounded by a lipid layer, into which the nuclear complex interacts.
 Finally the particle is membrane bound, spherical, and in total is approximately 100 nm in diameter.